Robust Large Margin Deep Neural Networks: Generalization error of a Deep Neural Network Classifier

-where $C = \sqrt{\log(2) \cdot N_\sY 2^{k+1}}$ denotes the constant associated with the samples space $\sS$.
-All the bounds in \eqref{eq:GE_bound1}-\eqref{eq:GE_bound4} are of the same form in the sense that the network properties appear in the numerator and the score of a training sample appears in the denominator (note that $o(s_i) > 0$).
-By minimizing these bounds we may reduce the GE.
-Note that this stands in line with the common training of DNN in which we do not only aim at maximizing the score of the training samples to insure a correct classification of the training set, but also have a regularization that constrains the network properties, where this combination eventually leads to a lower GE.
-Note that the numerators in \eqref{eq:GE_bound1}-\eqref{eq:GE_bound4} impose different regularization techniques as we shall see hereafter.
-Notice the following about these terms:
+Note that while we want to maximize the score $o(s_i)$, we also need to constrain the network's Jacobian matrix $\bJ(\bx)$ (following $\sW_1$ and $\sW_2$) or the weight matrices $\bW_l\in \sW$ (following $\sW_3$ and $\sW_4$).
+This stands in line with the common training rationale of DNN in which we do not only aim at maximizing the score of the training samples to ensure a correct classification of the training set, but also have a regularization that constrains the network parameters, where this combination eventually leads to a lower GE.
+The constraint sets in \eqref{eq:cset1}-\eqref{eq:cset4} impose different regularization techniques: \begin{itemize}

-\begin{itemize} \item The numerator of the bound in \eqref{eq:GE_bound1} is a function of the margin $\gamma^d(s_i)$, which we can not compute.
-Nevertheless, it provides an important insight: the spectral norm of the JM evaluated in the neighbourhood of the training samples must be small in order to guarantee a low GE.
-The bound in \eqref{eq:GE_bound2} is obtained by considering the supremum of the spectral norm of the JM taken over $\bx \in \text{conv}(\sX)$.